CodeYourFuture/CYF-PD/content/blocks/developer-communication/readme.md

     goal: Actively listen to each others presentation
     time: 20
     content: >-
-      1. One set of trainees presents to the other pairs
+      1. One set of trainees presents to the other pairs you are in a group with

       2. The trainees that are listening should practice active listening techniques